AgentSIMOTP sessions for agents

 fixedVoipVoIP tied to a physical address❌ Blocked by most services

-nonFixedVoipVoIP with no physical address (Twilio, Vonage)❌ Blocked by most services
+nonFixedVoipVoIP with no physical address (Twilio, Vonage, programmable numbers)❌ Blocked by most services

 landlineTraditional phone line⚠️ Can't receive SMS